spatialdata.SpatialData#

 • coordinate_system (str | list[str]) – The coordinate system(s) to filter by.

-• filter_table (bool (default: True)) – If True (default), the table will be filtered to only contain regions of an element belonging to the specified coordinate system(s).
+• filter_tables (bool (default: True)) – If True (default), the tables will be filtered to only contain regions of an element belonging to the specified coordinate system(s).

 Return type: